 For each table and sequence belonging to the group, the displayed table shows the characteristics configured into the emaj_group_def table, as well as the disk space used by the log table and its index.

 Figure 9 - A tables group's content.

-6.3.7 Tables groups configuration
+6.3.7 Schemas and tables groups configuration